 Charles Thomas Williams, a longtime resident of Leesburg, died October 1, 2019, after a life well lived.
 He was 96 years old.
 Born in Ashland, Kentucky, he was the first of eight children born to Robert and Lucy Mae Scott Williams.
 Charles developed a serious heart ailment at the age of 17 which caused him a three month hospital stay and a year of bedrest.
 At that point, when his doctors allowed him to return to school, he and his parents were told that he would need to live very carefully if he wanted to see the age of 40.
 He was cautioned to “never run to catch a bus,” but he went on to join the Army Air Corps and serve as a radar technician in England during World War II.
 He sailed home at the end of the war on the Queen Mary and thanks to the G.I.
 Bill, graduated from the University of Michigan with a degree in English.
 Although he was a great student of classical literature and a gifted writer and poet, the grim reality is that these gifts seldom pay the bills.

-To send flowers in memory of Charles Thomas Williams, please visit our Heartfelt Sympathies Store.
+To send flowers to the family or plant a tree in memory of Charles Thomas Williams, please visit our Heartfelt Sympathies Store.

 As he was rather aimlessly job hunting, Charles wound up back in Kentucky visiting a favorite female cousin.
 By Appalachian standards, this cousin (at age 24) was considered an old maid and so was her single friend, Thelma (Telt) McKenzie.
 Charles’ matchmaker cousin arranged an outing at a nearby public swimming pool and the rest is history.
 Telt, a shy non-swimmer, didn’t know what to make of the dark and dashing Charles when he attempted to teach her the breaststroke.
 His famous line, “May I put my hand on your stomach?“ became a long-standing family joke.
 They were married on February 25, 1950.